2016-2017 Season Review

 Auburn finished the season by starting four freshmen and a sophomore, so the returning nucleus is a strong one.
 Mustapha Heron, a 6’5 sophomore guard, averaged 15.2 PPG and 6.1 RPG as a freshman.
 Heron also shot 42.3% from three.
 Heron is an extremely athletic and strong guard.

 6’7 sophomore forward Danjel Purifoy averaged 11.5 PPG and 4.7 RPG.
 Purifoy led the team in threes made with 59.
+UPDATE 11/7: Purifoy has been suspended indefinitely to avoid eligibility issues amid the FBI investigation.
 Jared Harper, a 5’10 sophomore guard, put up 11.4 PPG and dished out a team high 3.0 APG.
 Harper was third on the team with 54 threes.
 Austin Wiley, a 6’11 sophomore, scored 8.8 PPG, grabbed 4.7 RPG and blocked 1.3 shots a game.
 Wiley is playing with the Team USA U-19 team at the FIBA U19 World Cup from July 1-9.
+UPDATE 11/7: Wiley has been suspended indefinitely to avoid eligibility issues amid the FBI investigation.
 6’3 junior Bryce Brown returns after averaging 7.5 PPG.
 Brown hit 56 threes last season at a 40.0% clip.
 Anfernee McLemore, a 6’7 sophomore forward, came off the bench last season to average 5.4 PPG and 4.5 RPG.
 6’9 junior Horace Spencer averaged 4.8 PPG in 19 games last season.

 Bruce Pearl brings in 247Sports’ 49th ranked 2017 recruiting class.
 The class is ranked 10th in the SEC.
 Malik Dunbar, a 6’6 junior that transferred from JUCO College of Central Florida, is a tough, physical guard/forward.
 Dunbar put up a 15.6/6.4/2.0 line in his sophomore season.
 6’7 SF Chuma Okeke is the 44th ranked player in the 2017 class and the 10th rated SF.
 Okeke has a 7’0 wingspan and is versatile on the offensive end.
 He’s also a very good rebounder.
 Auburn also brings in the 12th ranked PG in the nation in Davion Mitchell.
 Mitchell is an extremely quick guard that can create his own shot and defend well on the perimeter.
 Presbyterian transfer Desean Murray will also be eligible this season.
 As a sophomore as Presbyterian, the 6’3 Murray was a first team All Big South selection.
 He averaged 20.2 PPG and 7.4 RPG.
 Murray plays much bigger than his 6’3 frame.